Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] UML model.
 - [ ] Release notes.
 - [ ] A help file.
-- [x] A passing test hamess with clear inaming and vocabulary.
+- [x] A passing test harness with clear naming and vocabulary.

 _[⬆ Back to Top](#table-of-contents)_